The Complete Guide to Structured Prompting for LLMs

 Band 2: DATA (Specific Inputs)

-The actual data the model should work with: code snippets, error messages, numbers, documents.
+The real data the model needs: code snippets, error messages, numbers, documents.

 Band 3: CONSTRAINTS (Rules, 42.7% of Quality)

-In my research, this is the most important band.
-What the model must NOT do, length limits, required inclusions, forbidden patterns, accuracy requirements, edge cases to handle.
-Allocate the most tokens here.
+This is the most important band.
+Tell the model what it must NOT do.
+Set length limits.
+Name required items and forbidden patterns.
+Cover accuracy and edge cases.
+Put the most tokens here.

 Band 4: FORMAT (Output Structure, 26.3% of Quality)